marcusandrev/DataCamp-Data-Scientist-with-Python-Career-Track/4.Project-Android-App-Market/README.md

-# Project: The Android App Market on Google Play
+# Guided Project: The Android App Market on Google Play
 - This project lets you apply the skills from Joining Data with pandas.
 We recommend that you take this course before starting this project.

 - The data for this project was scraped from the Google Play website.
 While there are many popular datasets for Apple App Store, there aren't many for Google Play apps, which is partially due to the increased difficulty in scraping the latter as compared to the former.